-Polar athlete and professional triathlete Angela Naeth is here to help.
+Professional triathlete Angela Naeth is here to help.
 Naeth is the 2015 North American Ironman Champion, is a multiple-time sub-9-hour Ironman finisher and a 12-time Ironman 70.3 Champion, and boasts more than 24 70.3 podium finishes.

 She rides a Scott Plasma bike (“decked out with Shimano Dura-Ace electronic shifting,” she says), and the two spend a lot of time together.
 Here’s what Naeth has learned (and wants you to know) about nailing the second – and longest – triathlon leg: the bike.

 “I mix it up by riding in the mountains in Colorado and on flat roads, and I’m always on the lookout for new roads.”

 “I do ride on the trainer, sometimes in the summer, but mostly in the winter when I’m unable to train outside because it’s snowing,” she says.
 “I actually get into a good mindset of riding indoors, and I love it.”

 “I love the solidarity of riding,” she says.
 “It’s when my mind becomes blank, and it’s the best time for me, personally.
 You learn a lot about yourself when you’re riding alone for five hours!”

 “Make small changes until you feel good on the bike,” she says.
 “It took me a few years of tinkering and finding what works for me, but now that I’m dialed in, it’s the best I’ve felt.”

-- Go long at least once a week, building toward your race distance.
+Do a loner ride at least once a week, building toward your race distance.

-- Change it up.
 “I like to include hills – climbing and descending – in the mix,” she says.
 “Add variety, and work on your skills in all areas.”

-- Ride a road bike.
 “Riding road and time trial bikes are crucial when it comes to keeping your body healthy,” she says.
 “The TT position is simply the worst position for the human body to be in.
 It’s a necessity for racing, but doesn’t need to be done much in training.”